Pink Cadillac (film)

 Pink Cadillac is a 1989 American action comedy film directed by Buddy Van Horn, about a bounty hunter and a group of white supremacists chasing after an innocent woman who tries to outrun everyone in her husband's prized pink Cadillac.
 The film stars Clint Eastwood and Bernadette Peters, and also has small cameo appearances by Jim Carrey and Bryan Adams.

-Pink Cadillac marks the third and final collaboration between Eastwood and director Buddy Van Horn, following Any Which Way You Can and The Dead Pool (which also features Carrey).
-It is Van Horn's final film.
+Pink Cadillac is the final film directed by Van Horn, although he continued to work with Eastwood as stunt coordinator on several of his later films.

 Plot

 A white supremacist group is chasing Lou Ann, whose husband, Roy, is a member.
 She has inadvertently taken counterfeit money from them by running away with his car (the pink Cadillac), which held the supremacists' stash.

 Tommy Nowak is a skip-tracer whose speciality is dressing up in disguises, such as a rodeo clown, to fool whomever he is after.
 Tommy takes on the job of finding Lou Ann because she skipped bail.

 When he finally finds her in Reno, Nevada, Tommy slowly becomes enamored.
 Roy and his gang kidnap her baby, whom Lou Ann has left with her sister, so Tommy decides to help Lou Ann get the baby back instead of turning her in.
 While driving through the West, seeking the baby, romance blossoms.
 They eventually fight the white supremacists and retrieve the baby.